-- Applies to all infractions-not limited to Scouting activities - Serious violations of Youth Protection policy or membership standards

-- Serious violations of the Scouter Code of Conduct - Assaults - Threats or acts of violence - An arrest for a crime that, if convicted, would disqualify the individual from participation in Scouting - Listing on a sex offender registry, etc. - Reports on serious violations of Youth Protection policy or membership standards infractions must be submitted through the online reporting system within 72 hours.
+- Applies to all infractions-not limited to Scouting activities - Serious violations of Youth Protection policy or membership standards infractions where a member, leader, parent, or volunteer is required to cease participation pending an investigation or submission of a request to designate them ineligible.
+These include but are not limited to the following: - Serious violations of the Scouter Code of Conduct - Situations in which a member, leader, parent, or volunteer is required to cease participation pending an investigation - Assaults - Threats or acts of violence - An arrest for a crime that, if convicted, would disqualify the individual from participation in Scouting - Listing on a sex offender registry, etc. - Reports on serious violations of Youth Protection policy or membership standards infractions must be submitted through the online reporting system within 72 hours.
 (See Incident Reporting, www.scouting.org/health-and-safety/incident-report/)